-We rely heavily on various information systems to manage our complex operations, including our online business, management of our supply chain, merchandise assortment planning, inventory allocation and replenishment, order management, point-of-sale processing in our stores, gift cards, our private label credit card, and various other processes and transactions.
+We rely heavily on various information systems to manage our complex operations, including our online business, management of our global supply chain, merchandise assortment planning, inventory allocation and replenishment, order management, distribution and shipping activities, point-of-sale processing in our stores, gift cards, our private label credit card, our customer loyalty program, and various other processes and transactions.
 We continue to evaluate and implement upgrades and changes to our IT systems.
-In addition, we will be upgrading our IT systems in connection with our transition to a new private label credit card provider, with the transition to the new provider expected to occur in the second half of Fiscal 2016.
-Implementing upgrades and changes to our IT systems carries substantial risk, including failure to operate as designed, failure to properly integrate with other systems, potential loss of data or information, cost overruns, implementation delays, disruption of operations, failure to implement appropriate security measures, lower customer satisfaction resulting in lost customers or sales, inability to deliver the optimal level of merchandise to our stores in a timely manner, inventory shortages, inventory levels in excess of customer demand, inability to meet the demands of our international franchise partners or our wholesale and retail customers, and the potential inability to meet reporting requirements.
-In addition, any disruptions or malfunctions affecting our current or new information systems could cause critical information upon which we rely to be delayed, unreliable, corrupted, insufficient or inaccessible.
+Implementing upgrades and changes to our IT systems carries substantial risk, including failure to operate as designed, failure to properly integrate with other systems, potential loss of data or information, cost overruns, implementation delays, disruption of operations, inability to properly train associates on new processes, inability to properly direct change management, failure to implement appropriate security measures, lower customer satisfaction resulting in lost customers or sales, inability to deliver the optimal level of merchandise to our stores in a timely manner, inventory shortages, inventory levels in excess of customer demand, inability to meet the demands of our international franchise partners or our wholesale and retail customers, and the inability to meet financial, regulatory and other reporting requirements.
+In addition, any disruptions or malfunctions affecting our current or new information systems could cause critical information upon which we rely to be lost, delayed, unreliable, corrupted, insufficient or inaccessible.
 Further, there is no assurance that a successfully implemented system will deliver or continue to deliver any anticipated sales or margin improvements or other benefits to us.
 Risks associated with our information technology systems include:

-- risks associated with the failure of our information technology systems due to inadequate system capacity, security breaches, computer viruses, human error, changes in programming, system upgrades or migration of these services to new systems; - natural disasters or adverse weather conditions; - disruptions in telephone service or power outages; - reliance on third parties for computer hardware and software, as well as delivery of merchandise to our customers; - rapid technology changes; and - consumer privacy and information security concerns and regulation.
+- risks associated with the failure or disruption of our information technology systems due to inadequate system capacity, security breaches, computer viruses, human error, changes in programming, failure of third-parties to continue to support older systems, system upgrades or migration of these services to new systems; - natural disasters or adverse weather conditions; - disruptions in telephone service or power outages; - · reliance on third parties for computer hardware and software, updates (patches), as well as delivery of merchandise to our customers; - · rapid technology changes; and - · consumer privacy and information security concerns and regulation.

-Any of these potential issues, individually or in aggregation, could have a material adverse effect on our business, financial position, results of operations and cash flows.
+Any of these potential issues, individually or in aggregation, could have a material adverse effect on our business, financial position, results of operations, and cash flows.

 We also rely on third-party vendors and outsourcing partners to design, program, implement, maintain and service our existing and planned information systems.
-Any failures of these vendors to properly deliver their services in a timely fashion or any failure of these vendors to protect our personal or competitively sensitive data or to prevent the authorized access to such data, whether in their possession or through our information systems, could have a material adverse effect on our business, financial position, results of operations and cash flows.
+Any failures of these vendors to properly deliver their services in a timely fashion, any determination by those vendors to stop supporting certain systems or components, or any failure of these vendors to protect our personal or competitively sensitive data, or the personal data of our customers or employees, or to prevent the authorized access to such data, whether in their possession or through our information systems, could have a material adverse effect on our business, financial position, results of operations and cash flows.